-Murder, Manslaughter & Capital Murder in The Woodlands
+Representation for Murder, Manslaughter & Capital Murder Charges in TX

 In 2016, Texas authorities made 997 arrests related to murder and manslaughter – that’s more than two each day for the year.
 The majority of arrests involved non-negligent acts, meaning intent was proven or suspected.
 In connection with these arrests, alleged offenders often face other serious charges, such as weapons, burglary, drug abuse violations, and aggravated assault.
 Police are cracking down on people who take the lives of others, and if arrested, will prosecute you to the fullest extent of the law.